Ben-techwriter/Documentation-/README.md

 ## About me
-I have a strong background in the following domains have helped me to translate complex concepts into clear, structured, and user‑focused content.
+I have a strong background in the following domains which has helped me to translate complex concepts into clear, structured, and user‑focused content.

 * Academia
 * Technical Writing